aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/_index.md

 ---

 ## **Introduction**
-With Aspose.Cells for JavaScript via C++, you can manipulate various page setup features of an Excel workbook.
+With Aspose.Cells for JavaScript via C++, you can manipulate various page‑setup features of an Excel workbook.
 These features include setting page size, orientation, margins, and more.
 Proper configuration of these features allows for a better printing and viewing experience.

 ## **Setting Page Size and Orientation**
 You can specify the page size and orientation of a worksheet by using the `PageSetup` class.
 It provides various properties to manage page dimensions and layout.